 So complain all you want for anyone.
 Family members, co-workers, friends, “friends” – yep, there’s a difference – boyfriends, girlfriends or just someone you met today and ruined your day.
 No one’s going to judge you for this.
 Just for this, I think that keeping a journal is incredibly useful! 😀

 And I repeat: No one is going to judge you for what you write.
 So feel free to write WHATEVER you want.
 It’s a little annoying that we have to filter anything we say in our everyday life.
-When you are alone with your journal, you’re free to write what you think.
+When you are alone with your journal, you should be free to write what you think.

-Not only you’ll be more relaxed after you do it, but you’ll also be able to keep yourself in check the next time an idiot tries to ruin your day!
+Not only will you be more relaxed after you do it, but you’ll also be able to keep yourself in check the next time an idiot tries to ruin your day!

 7. Make Your Memories A Reality